 John D. Minton Jr. of Bowling Green was elected to the Supreme Court of Kentucky in 2006 and re-elected to another eight-year term in 2014.
-His fellow justices elected him for a four-year term as chief justice in 2008 and chose him to continue as chief justice for a second term that began in June 2012.
+His fellow justices elected him for a four-year term as chief justice in 2008, 2012 and 2016.

 Under his administration, the Supreme Court adopted the state’s first uniform family law rules and formed the Kentucky Access to Justice Commission to improve access to civil legal aid for the poor.
 As a member of the Task Force on the Penal Code and Controlled Substances Act, Chief Justice Minton joined forces with the Executive and Legislative branches to curb prison costs and improve public safety.
 He supports transparent government and in 2009 led the Judicial Branch in posting its financial information on a public website shared with the Executive Branch.